32 Employee Rewards To Motivate Your Team (Without Breaking The Bank)

 16. Swap jobs for a day

-Sometimes all you need is to switch things up to get your employees to think creatively and come up with new innovations.
-Allow them to choose a job they want to learn more about, and swap jobs with their colleague.
+Sometimes all you need is to switch things up to get your employees to think creatively and come up with new ideas.
+Allow them to choose a job they want to learn more about, and swap jobs with their colleagues.

 Cost: Free